manqing321/hugoplate/content/english/sections/call-to-action.md

 ---
 enable: true
-title: "Ready to build your next project with Hugo?"
+title: "hello vedio Ready to build your next project with Hugo?"
 image: "/images/call-to-action.png"
-description: "Experience the future of web development with Hugoplate and Hugo.
+description: "hello vedio Experience the future of web development with Hugoplate and Hugo.
 Build lightning-fast static sites with ease and flexibility."
 button:
   enable: true
   label: "Get Started Now"